The Ultimate Guide To Creating A Digital Design Portfolio

 When you scroll down on his site, you can see his works, and across each of them, you can see more information about that project.
 He would have cleverly used color overlays to keep things distinctive and exciting.

 Rafael Kfouri is an award-winning graphic designer working for AlmapBBDO.
 He has a one-page portfolio site, which is a tricky thing, but he succeeds by giving colorful and impactful visuals, including single images and collages.
 He provides his designs with the entire screen width, with just slim sidebars for context, allowing visitors to enjoy and complement the broad scope of his work at a leisurely pace.

 His way of showcasing his graphic designs smartly with minimal clicks needs to get to the central part, and it offers a lot of inspiration.

-Heather Shaw has 20 years of experience in graphic design and design brochures, menus, business cards, annual reports, PPT and keynote presentations, and many more her client needs in short.
-Her eye-catching online portfolio site marshals all these diverse work with utmost simplicity and elegance.
+Heather Shaw has 20 years of experience in graphic design and designing brochures, menus, business cards, annual reports, PPT and keynote presentations, and many more her client needs in short.
+Her eye-catching online portfolio site marshals all these diverse works with utmost simplicity and elegance.

 It contains overlaying photos of each project with a dark color that provides visual consistency.
 Also, the big, bold typography and simple yet practical designs make it easy to navigate.

 Now that you have got the inspiration for a stellar portfolio, it’s time to create yours now.
-Here are the easy steps to incorporate in create a stunning portfolio:
+Here are the easy steps to incorporate in creating a stunning portfolio: